 Closet pans often plug into connectors with nasty bends in them.
 The bends help to get the toilet in the correct position.
 These bends may direct the effluent horizontally or at worst vertically upwards.
 Some of the adapters that connect toilets to the main 100mm soil pipework have a larger diameter within them.
 Their outlets then narrow down to 100mm.
 Effluent solids in these sections may stagnate if not followed by plenty of flushing water to keep them clear.

-I had to regularly clear blockages from an inspection chamber at my parents’ house some years ago.
-They had the waste from a new 1st floor bathroom connected into an existing sewer pipe, from the outside toilet, via a new inspection chamber.
+I had to regularly clear blockages from an inspection chamber at my parents’ house many years ago.
+They had the waste from a new 1st floor (level two) bathroom connected into an existing sewer pipe, connecting the outside toilet to the sewer, via a new inspection chamber.

 Clearing the blockage was difficult in the murky water.
 Rodding out the exit pipe cleared it.